 Although it may initially appear cheaper to purchase a private cloud server configuration with less RAM, you will likely pay more in the long run if you purchase too little—especially if you foresee large amounts of traffic; you do not want your website or other services to go down!
 If you are running a single static web page, 512 MB may be sufficient, but most companies need more.
 Most cloud VPS providers provide servers with pre-set RAM that ranges from 512 MB all the way up to 64 GB.
 Here at Atlantic.Net, the most popular plans included 1 GB to 2 GB RAM.

-Backup RAM has a purpose for emergencies, but should not be used for every instance.
-This type of RAM, sometimes called Burstable RAM, is installed in case there is a sudden demand for memory, like if traffic to your site suddenly increases.
+Backup RAM has a purpose for emergencies but should not be used for every instance.
+This type of RAM, sometimes called Burstable RAM, is installed if there is a sudden demand for memory, like if traffic to your site suddenly increases.

 Here is a rule of thumb: always purchase more RAM than you think you will need!
 It is certainly better to be safe rather than sorry when it comes to RAM and your cloud server.
-To learn more aboutprivate cloud hosting, and other cloud hosting options, including HIPAA compliant hosting, call us today at 1-800-521-5881!
+To learn more about VPS hosting and other cloud hosting options, including HIPAA compliant hosting, call us today at 1-800-521-5881!